-- 1. Open the front door.
+- Open the front door.
 Lift the door gently while raising the end nearest you slightly.
 This will cause the bottom hinge pin to leave its seat.
 Once the bottom hinge pin is free, lower the door to free the top hinge pin.
-Place the door face down on a padded surface. - 2.
-Remove the four #10 screws holding the stainless steel glass retaining clips on the left and right sides of the glass.
-Remove the clips, and lift the glass off the brass frame.
-Lift broken glass carefully to avoid being cut. - 3.
-Remove the old gasket.
+Place the door face down on a padded surface. - Remove the 7/16" bolts holding the stainless steel glass retaining clips on the left and right sides of the glass.
+Remove the clips and lift the glass off the brass frame.
+Lift broken glass carefully to avoid being cut.

+3. Remove the old gasket.